Providing $3500 summer stipends for community-based internships in the St. Louis region.

 Program components include the stipend (THIS STIPEND IS SUBJECT TO INCOME TAX SO FINAL AMOUNT WILL BE LESS THAN $3500), a day-long retreat, and regular meetings to explore St. Louis and discuss learning from internships.

-Olivia Cosentino, a sophomore double majoring in Spanish and Latin American studies, interned with Legal Services of Eastern Missouri.
+Rose McCarty, a senior double majoring in urban studies and psychology, interned with Legal Services of Eastern Missouri.

-Lyda Rossi, a sophomore majoring in anthropology, interned with the International Institute of St. Louis.
+David Munroe, a sophomore majoring in accounting, interned with St. Louis Artworks.

 For questions please contact Program Manager Jenni Harpring at firstname.lastname@example.org